eliiza/challenge-hamlet/README.md

 Launch in Jupyter: [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/eliiza/challenge-hamlet/master?filepath=index.ipynb)

-## Overview

-For this challenge, you can use R or Python in the Jupyter notebook.
+If you want to use binder, you can run R or Python in the Jupyter notebook.
 Everything you need to perform this challenge should be available - but feel free to install additional packages should you need them.
+Otherwise, use the environment of your choice.

 ## Challenge

+Construct a report that covers the following three questions.
+The report is intended to describe your analysis and present your results for a mixed technical audience.

 1. Show the number of lines said per character throughout the play.